Primaries marked by Democratic diversity, Trump’s picks

 Ellison has denied a former girlfriend's allegations that he dragged her off a bed while screaming obscenities during a 2016 relationship she said was plagued by "narcissistic abuse."

-Also in Minnesota, Democrat Ilhan Omar, the nation's first Somali-American legislator, won his party's congressional primary in the race to replace Ellison.
+Also in Minnesota, Democrat Ilhan Omar, the nation's first Somali-American legislator, won her party's congressional primary in the race to replace Ellison.

-Republican businessman Bob Stefanowski emerged from a field of five Republicans to replace the unpopular outgoing governor, Democrat Dan Malloy.
+In Connecticut, Republican businessman Bob Stefanowski emerged from a field of five Republicans seeking to replace the unpopular outgoing governor, Democrat Dan Malloy.
 Former gubernatorial candidate Ned Lamont won the Democratic nomination.

-Democrats picked former teacher of the year, Jahana Hayes, to run for the seat vacated by Rep. Elizabeth Etsy, who is leaving Congress after bungling sexual abuse claims levied against a former staffer.
-She would be the first African-American woman to represent New England in Congress.
+Connecticut Democrats picked former teacher of the year, Jahana Hayes, to run for the seat vacated by Rep. Elizabeth Etsy, who is leaving Congress after bungling sexual abuse claims levied against a former staffer.
+Hayes could become the first black woman from the state to serve in Congress.

 Comments